 Depression is not a passing phase.
 It is a mood disorder that causes feelings of prolonged sadness, hopelessness and irritability.
 It can also lead to suicidal thoughts or behaviors.

-“People with depression are plagued by feelings of sadness, social withdrawal, and listlessness, making it difficult for them to function,” said Marissa Leslie, MD, medical director at Adventist HealthCare Behavioral Health & Wellness Services in Rockville.
+“People with depression are plagued by feelings of sadness, social withdrawal, and listlessness, making it difficult for them to function,” said Marissa Leslie, MD, medical director of mental health services at Adventist HealthCare Shady Grove Medical Center in Rockville.
 “Everyday activities such as maintaining good hygiene, getting children ready for school in the morning or going to work can be a struggle for people who are depressed.”

 Other mood disorders, including seasonal affective disorder (SAD), also occur in the fall and winter.
 SAD typically causes irritability, general hypersensitivity and loss of energy.
 It can also cause some people to eat and sleep excessively.
 Left untreated, all mood disorders can have a debilitating impact on work and family life.